microsoft/pxt-arcade/docs/test/skillmap/story/story4.md

 Before you start this lesson, you're going to need a story to tell.

-You can either write a short story of your own or use the one that we've added here:
+You can either write a story of your own or use this one:

 [**_Click here to copy lines from our story._**](#doc:/skillmap/story/story-example "Copy lines from our story here.")